 Prior to the start of school, in late August, parents will be notified of their child's teacher assignment.
 Requests for specific teachers cannot be accepted.
-However, each year, in the spring, parents have the opportunity to place any educational concerns that would influence a child's placement in writing.
-These might include academic, emotional, or social issues.
+However, each year, in the spring, parents have the opportunity to submit, in writing, any special educational concerns that would influence a child's placement.
+Factors might include academic, emotional, or social issues.
 Parents may be concerned about conflicts between students and/or other similar issues that could adversely affect their child's progress in school.
 It is important that such concerns are received, in writing, before class assignments are finalized.